-Today, the castle ruins are tourist attractions, and it is a bit difficult to imagine the Siebengebirge in the Middle Ages when these castles were built: dense forests all around, dirt tracks rather than broad trails for pedestrians, riders and carriages, fogs, no lights and no inns.
+Today, the castle ruins are tourist attractions.
+So it is a bit difficult to imagine the Siebengebirge in the Middle Ages when these castles were built.
+Dense forests all around, dirt tracks rather than broad trails for pedestrians, riders and carriages, fogs, no lights and no inns.
 It must have been intimidating, especially on foggy days.

-The Middle Ages are the era of knights, minnesong, Romanesque and Gothic art and medieval castles.
-Most castles were given quite impressive names.
-Drachenfels = Dragon’s Rock, Löwenburg = Lions Castle – these names sound like places from a fairy tale.
+The Middle Ages are the era of knights, minnesong, Romanesque and Gothic art.
+Similarly, most castles got quite impressive names.
+For instance Drachenfels translates as Dragon’s Rock, and Löwenburg as Lions’ Castle.
+These names sound like places from a fairy tale.
 On the coat of arms of the burgraves of Drachenfels we see a silver dragon on a red background looking to the right.
 Where do they come from?
-A bit about dragons and lions as heraldic animals in region.

 In the Valley of the Rhine, many ruins and even well preserved medieval castles have remained.
-Our region is located at the northern end of the Middle Rhine Valley, speaking in medieval terms on the southern border of the power of the archbishopric of Cologne.
-Here, four of the seven prince-electors of the Holy Roman Empire – the archbishops of Cologne, Mayence and Trier and the Count Palatine of the Rhine – held territories, and also many regional dukes – the map was a patchwork.
+Our region is located at the northern end of the Middle Rhine Valley.
+Speaking in medieval terms, it is on the southern border of the power of the archbishopric of Cologne.
+Here, four of the seven prince-electors of the Holy Roman Empire held territories, namely the archbishops of Cologne, Mayence and Trier and the Count Palatine.
+In addition, many more or less local counts had their say as well.

-The princes and dukes at Rhine had discovered Rhine tolls as a source of revenue, and had toll castles built to make sure that no ship could pass their territory without paying.
-The castles in the Siebengebirge were not toll castles.
+The princes and dukes at Rhine had discovered Rhine tolls as a source of revenue.
+Consequently, they had toll castles built to make sure that no ship could pass their territory without paying.
+The castles in the Siebengebirge , however, ere not toll castles.
 The nearest toll station was Bonn.